mbohra07/Agentic-Finance-Simulator/financial_crew/short_report.md

 # Introduction

 This project implements an AI-powered personal finance simulator that provides actionable insights into spending, savings, and financial goals.
 The simulation uses multiple agents that handle different aspects of financial management, such as identifying wasteful spending, tracking goal progress, and simulating emotional spending behaviors.
 A new Wellness Score feature has been added to quantify financial health and track learning progress over time.
+Additionally, the system now adapts dynamically to macroeconomic conditions such as inflation, interest rates, and cost of living through a newly implemented economic_context.py module and a centralized decision-making agent.

 # Agents and Their Logic